write-you-a-scheme-v2/scheme/docs/03_evaluation.md

       (Bool False) -> eval flsExpr
       _            -> throw $ BadSpecialForm "if"
 ```
 Here we implement the familiar `if` special form.
 First, we evaluate the predicate by recursing on the `eval` function.
-Given that value, we pass it to a case statement, for True, we evaluate the third S-Expression, and for false, the fourth.
+Given that value, we pass it to a case statement, for True, then we evaluate the third S-Expression, and for false, the fourth.
 Thus, `if` only evaluates one of its third or fourth arguments, requiring it to be a special form.

 #### let
 ```Haskell